 A Scroll Viewport site can consist of many content sources.
 A content source can be a Confluence space or a Scroll Document.

-The advantage of adding a Scroll Document as a content source is that it allows you to display multiple versions of your content on your site and make use of additional content management functionality in Confluence.
+The advantage of adding a Scroll Document as a content source is that it allows you to display versions and variants of your content on your site and make use of advanced content management functionality in Confluence.

-Already have a site with a Confluence space as a content source and want to replace it with a Scroll Document?
+Already using a Confluence space as a content source for your site and want to replace it with a Scroll Document?
 Learn how you can convert a space to a Scroll Document.

 Adding a content source

-To add content sources to your site, from the single site overview click on the plus (+) button on the top right of your Content sources table.
+To add content sources to your site, from the site overview page, click on the plus (+) button on the top right of your Content sources table.

 A new window will pop up where you can add one new content source at a time: